Welcome to The Land of the Buckeye family history site!

 Acceptable Use of Information on this Site

 The genealogy facts on this site are provided without limitation, or guarantee of accuracy, for the purpose of helping other researchers discover and share their own family histories.
 I view the quality of this information as being sufficient to support your own individual research efforts, but in most cases it is less than ideal for direct citation -- it would be far better if you would go to the original sources, verify the information, and cite those sources accordingly.
 My genealogy database, which is the source of this information, is a commingled product of my own research and data verification efforts (as indicated by census citations, mostly) plus information provided directly by other researchers, or found in, or derived from other works, published and unpublished, including the books named above.
-That means the accuracy of much of my data is dependent on the accuracy of those researchers and sources, so (and analogous, perhaps, to the old census enumerator who merely wrote down what he was told), you need to review and cite the original sources, if possible.
+That means the accuracy of much of my data is dependent on the accuracy of those earlier researchers and sources, so you would be well-advised to review, evaluate, and cite the original sources, if possible.
 For these reasons, if you simply re-enter facts that you initially found here into your own notes or data tools, it is fine with me if you don't cite this web site as your source, or if as a matter of courtesy, you simply reference it once for everything you found here.
 On the other hand, if you wish to print out or otherwise copy pages from this site for redistribution, you must observe the requirements of copyright law, and obtain my permission.
 If you do need to reference this web site, the proper format for citation goes like this:

 Donald L. Boyd, Land Of The Buckeye, online http://www.landofthebuckeye.net (1830 Hibiscus Court, Centerville, OH 45459, USA; firstname.lastname@example.org: page last updated 99 August 2099*) viewed on 99 November 2099*.